The 7 Best Road Bikes Under $3000 for Men & Women

 Considering the relaxed geometry and 30mm wide tires, it’s all about comfort.
 Furthermore, it has a tire clearance of 35mm!
 So you can use it as a gravel bike.

-It has Shimano 105 groupset and hydraulic disc brakes for better stopping power.
+It has a Shimano 105 groupset and hydraulic disc brakes for better stopping power.
 To increase your safety, Cannondale integrated front and taillights.

 You can also opt for an integrated cycling radar that will alert you about the traffic behind you.